 - Preheat your oven to 450F.

-- Place catfish in a shallow dish and cover with buttermilk.
-Set aside while you prepare the remoulade by mixing all the remoulade ingredients together in a small bowl.
+Prepare the remoulade by mixing all the remoulade ingredients together in a small bowl.
+Set aside.

-- Mix cornmeal and 1 Tbsp Cajun/Creole Seasoning Mix together on a large dinner plate.
+Mix the cornmeal and 1 Tbsp Cajun/Creole Seasoning Mix together on a large dinner plate.

 - Turn the fish in the buttermilk, coating it well on both sides.
 Place the fish in the cornmeal mixture and coat well.